lechi2/Port-Scanner-/README.md

 # Port-Scanner-

-Hi, I made a port scanner for fun in python.
+Hi, I learned how to make a port scanner in python for fun.